Scotland has three main groups of islands, all on the west and north of the country;

 The Northern Isles

-The Northern Isles include two distinct archipelagos, the Orkneys and the Shetlands, with Fair Isle (owned by the National Trust for Scotland) in between.
+The Northern Isles include two distinct archipelagos, the Orkneys and the Shetlands right up at the far north of Scotland, with Fair Isle (owned by the National Trust for Scotland) in between.
 You can take your motorhome on the overnight ferry from Aberdeen to Lerwick in Shetland via Kirkwall in Orkney; alternatively you can take the short routes across the Pentland Firth, from Scrabster or John o’ Groats on the north-east Scottish mainland to Stromness or St Margaret’s Hope in Orkney (http://www.pentlandferries.co.uk/ and http://www.northlinkferries.co.uk/).

 For divers, Orkney offers the world-class wreck site of Scapa Flow, where the German fleet was scuttled in 1919.
 For history-lovers there’s Scara Brae, the Ring of Brodgar, Stenness Standing Stones, the Maes Howe Burial Chamber and the famous Italian Chapel created by World War II prisoners of war.
 Or, if you take the island ferry over to Rousay (leaving your motorhome behind), you can walk the Archaeological Mile, see 1000 years of history in one mile, and be back on Mainland in time for tea.
 Classical music lovers can enjoy the St Magnus Festival in Kirkwall every summer, for climbers there’s the challenging Old Man of Hoy, wildlife lovers can look out for seals and nesting puffins, while for beer lovers there’s a local brewery.